carolinevarner/FlowCounts/DEPLOYMENT.md

    - Go to **"Logs"** tab in your backend service
    - You should see messages like:
      - "Operations to perform: Apply all migrations..."
       - "Successfully created default error messages!"
       - "Superuser admin created successfully!"
+      - "[RESET_PASSWORD] ✅ SUCCESS!" (if password reset ran)
+      - "[SET_ROLE] ✅ SUCCESS!" (if role was set)
       - "Starting gunicorn..."

 6. **Verify backend is working**:
    - Go to: `https://flowcounts-backend.onrender.com/api/`